benmvp/slides/2017/oscon/react-properly.md

 NOTES:
 - Name boolean `propTypes` for a component so that their default value is `false`
+- This way, omitting a boolean value in the JSX is the same as specifying the boolean value as `false`
 - This means that you may need to name a prop negatively so that its default value will be `false`
-- This way, omitting a boolean value in the JSX using the component is the same as specifying the boolean value as `false`

 /////